datawire/ambassador-docs/docs/emissary/2.0/howtos/grpc.md

 # gRPC Connections

 $productName$ makes it easy to access your services from outside your application.
 This includes gRPC services, although a little bit of additional configuration is required: by default, Envoy connects to upstream services using HTTP/1.x and then upgrades to HTTP/2 whenever possible.
-However, gRPC is built on HTTP/2 and most gRPC servers do not speak HTTP/1.x at all. $productName$ must tell its underlying Envoy that your gRPC service only wants to speak to that HTTP/2, using the `grpc` attribute of an `AmbassadorMapping`.
+However, gRPC is built on HTTP/2 and most gRPC servers do not speak HTTP/1.x at all. $productName$ must tell its underlying Envoy that your gRPC service only wants to speak to that HTTP/2, using the `grpc` attribute of a `Mapping`.

 ## Writing a gRPC service for $productName$